Duncan Daniels

+Duncan Daniels (born August 16, 1983) is an American singer, songwriter and record producer whose career spans over two decades.
+Born in Boston to Nigerian parents and raised between England and Port Harcourt, Nigeria, he worked primarily in Afrobeats and Afropop for the first two decades of his career before moving into country music and Americana in the mid-2020s.
+He records for his own label, Dunkishrock Production, and has been a voting member of the Recording Academy since 2023.

 Early life and education

-Duncan Daniels was born in Boston, Massachusetts, United States to Nigerian parents.
+Duncan Onyemuwa was born in Boston, Massachusetts, United States to Nigerian parents.

 In his early life, he lived in between England and Nigeria, Port Harcourt precisely.
 He had his first degree in Music Production from Berklee College of Music.

 Career

+Early career (2003–2023)

 Daniels started playing music at the age of 11 and started working on music production at age 15.
 In 2006, he released his debut 12-track album " I Don Taya", and in 2010 released his second studio album titled "Sho Stoppah".

 He was nominated for "Best US Based Male Artist Of The Year" at the 2011 Nigeria Entertainment Awards, and "Best Diaspora Artist of the Year" at the 2016 Nigeria Entertainment Awards.

+Transition to country and Americana (2024–present)

+In 2024 Daniels released Dan Cain: Honesty & Nostalgia, an album recorded under the alter ego "Dan Cain" that marked a shift away from the Afrobeats material of his earlier catalogue toward country, Americana and alternative rock.
+The record was assembled independently with contributions from musicians in multiple countries, including the Czech National Symphony Orchestra, which appears on the track "Holy Water".

+An expanded edition, Honesty & Nostalgia (Deluxe), followed on August 15, 2025.
+The twenty-track release was issued on Dunkishrock Production and catalogued as country and Americana.
+It collects the original album alongside newly recorded material, including the single "Cowboys Wear Stetsons", and closes with "Nevaeh's Show", a short spoken interlude credited to Daniels' daughter.

+Daniels has described his approach to the genre in terms of belonging rather than geography, summarising his position as "Country ain't a place, it's who you are inside."